 When we travel, we rarely have a “theme” in our trips.
 Usually, we just show up in a country or a region and explore everything it has to offer.
-However, in the summer of 2008, we drove through three southern U.S. states (Tennessee, Mississippi, and Louisiana) mostly exploring sites only associated with rock-n-roll, blues, and jazz music.
+However, in the summer of 2008, we drove through three southern U.S. states (Tennessee, Mississippi, and Louisiana) exploring sites associated with rock-n-roll, blues, and jazz music.
 The U.S. South, known for its warm hospitality, hearty food, and complicated history, has undeniably influenced and defined global music.
 And we were excited to discover it all.

 The strangest part of the visit was saved for the end when we saw Presley’s grave ... in the backyard of his mansion.
-As it turned out, it was not Presley’s desire or weird fantasy to be buried in his backyard same way Vietnamese farmers in the Mekong River Delta bury their dead.
+It was not Presley’s desire or weird fantasy to be buried in his backyard same way Vietnamese farmers in the Mekong River Delta bury their dead.
 As we learned, after Presley was laid to rest in a cemetery in Memphis, grieving fans constantly vandalized his grave trying to score a souvenir, and the decision was made to move his remains to Graceland.
 Also, it is simply convenient for the fans visiting Memphis to pay their tribute here, at Graceland, and not aimlessly search for Presley’s grave at some cemetery.
 I am looking at you, Jim Morrison (whose grave we could not locate even after hours spent at Pere Lachaise cemetery in Paris).

-Clarksdale, Mississippi is also a place where one of the most mysterious transactions of all time took place.
-According to a legend, on a hot Mississippi night, at a crossroad near Dockery Plantation in Clarksdale, a young man named Robert Johnson met the Devil.
+Clarksdale is also a place where one of the most mysterious transactions of all time took place.
+According to a legend, on a hot Mississippi night, at a crossroad near Dockery Plantation, a young man named Robert Johnson met the Devil.
 Johnson wanted to be a blues musician and the Devil gave him guitar lessons here at the crossroads that made Johnson one of the greatest blues musicians of his time.
 In return, the Devil only asked for Johnson’s soul.
 This deal is a variation of the legend of Faust as well as an interpretation of African fables that Mississippi slaves were passing from generation to generation.
 The exact location of the deal is disputed, but nowadays the intersection of Highways 61 and 49, right outside of Clarksdale, is known as the “Crossroads”.
 Leaving Clarksdale, we stopped at the Crossroads.
 The day was getting unbelievably hot with the temperature climbing closer to 100 degrees.
 We got out of the car but could barely breathe.
 The heat was so intense that it felt like we were already in hell and that the Devil would appear any minute to tell us in person about the deal he made with Johnson here.
 We quickly snapped a picture of the iconic intersection decorated with a column with intersecting guitars and continued driving down the Mississippi Delta.
-As we were driving towards Louisiana, Julia asked me if the transaction was even enforceable.
+As we were driving toward Louisiana, Julia asked me if the transaction was even enforceable.

 “Could Robert Johnson claim duress or unequal bargaining position to avoid giving up his soul?”
 Julia asked.